 - it gives you both clarity and certainty

-- whilst not technically legally binding, agreements properly and fairly negotiated will be upheld if challenged
+- Although they aren’t technically legally binding, agreements that have been properly and fairly negotiated will be upheld by the court if challenged

 - it’s not easy to enforce

 - it can only be changed if both of you agree to the changes

 - a court might disregard some or all of its contents if you go on to divorce or dissolve your civil partnership – it’s not the final word

 Financial disclosure: being open about your money